FOREX-Dollar steadies after week of falls | Business

 FOREX-Dollar steadies after week of falls

-The dollar recovered slightly on Friday but was still heading for its softest week of the year after surprisingly weak U.S. jobs figures the previous day and ongoing loose Federal Reserve policy prompted investors to trim their bets.
-The greenback is on track for a nearly 1% weekly fall against a basket of major currencies, although it edged up a quarter of a percent on the day.
+The dollar gained slightly on Friday but was still heading for its softest week of the year after surprisingly weak U.S. jobs figure the previous day and ongoing loose Federal Reserve policy prompted investors to trim their bets.
+The dollar is on track for a nearly 1% weekly fall against a basket of major currencies, although it edged up a fifth of a percent on the day.

-The euro and yen are poised for their largest weekly percentage gains of the year, around 1% up each.
+The euro and yen are poised for their largest weekly percentage gains of the year versus the dollar, up around 1.2% and 0.9% respectively.
 "In short, the energy has gone out of the dollar's first-quarter rebound, just as it has gone out of the bond sell-off," said Kit Juckes, head of FX strategy at Societe Generale.

-Fed chair Jerome Powell also signalled at an economic forum on Thursday that the central bank plans to keep monetary policy super-easy.
-The euro fell a quarter of a percent against the dollar on the day after mixed economic data from Germany, showing a rise in exports in February but a surprise fall in industrial output in separate releases.
+Fed chair Jerome Powell also signaled at an economic forum on Thursday that the central bank plans to keep monetary policy super-easy.
+The euro fell a fifth of a percent against the dollar on the day after mixed economic data from Germany, showing a rise in exports in February but a surprise fall in industrial output in separate releases.

+The yen also lost ground on the day, down a third of a percent.
+Sterling fell half a percent in early trading and was last down 0.1%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)